 To this person, nothing speaks more deeply than appropriate touch.
 That doesn't mean only in the bedroom — everyday physical connections, like hand-holding, kissing, or any type of re-affirming physical contact is greatly appreciated.
 A person who speaks the language of physical touch isn't necessarily an over-the-top PDA'er, but getting a little touchy-feely does make them feel safe and loved.
 Any instance of physical abuse is a total deal breaker.

-Remember that just because you or your partner favour a particular love language, doesn't mean that you should stop expressing the other love languages.
-According to Chapman, that even though we tend to favour one language more than the others we still enjoy traits of the others as well!
+Just because you or your partner favor a particular love language, doesn't mean you should stop expressing the other love languages.
+According to Chapman, even though we tend to favor one language more than the others we still enjoy traits of the others as well.

 And you'll see personalized content just for you whenever you click the My Feed .